Physics for aliens and English for journalists: how to spend a weekend in new York city (April 10-12)

 Read more: the Rapid development of the information society, in particular the Internet, creates new threats.

-The modern world requires new knowledge, which is not given in schools and most universities.
-Millions of people use computers, know about the existence of viruses, but I don’t know how to protect yourself from their influence.
+The modern world requires advanced knowledge, whereas they are not allowed in schools and most universities.
+Millions of people use computers, know about the existence of viruses, but I don’t know how to protect yourself from them.
 This is what will be discussed in this course.

-The course will be useful to almost everyone, who in everyday life is faced with computers, smartphones, tablets, use social media, email or simply looking for information in the global Internet.
+Such knowledge will be useful to anyone in everyday life enjoys computers, smartphones, tablets, and social networks, e-mail or simply looking for information in the global Internet network.

 Cost: Free